deepmodeling/Uni-Mol/README.md

 Citation
 --------

-Please kindly cite this paper if you use the data/code/model.
+Please kindly cite our papers if you use the data/code/model.
 ```
 @inproceedings{
   zhou2023unimol,